The Church of Jesus Christ of Latter-day Saints in Turkey: History

 Missionaries were sent to Aintab in April 1889 with a branch being established soon after.
 A church school was established in Aintab in the fall of 1898.
 The Book of Mormon was translated into Turkish in 1906.
 Due to hostilities, members were evacuated on September 16, 1921.

 In the 1950s US military presence allowed serviceman's groups to meet throughout the country.
 The first congregation since the 1921 evacuation was organized in Ankara in October 1979.
 Some of the first native Turks to join the Church were baptized in the late 1980s in Germany.
 Turkey became part of the newly created Europe/Mediterranean Area in 1991.
 In 2000, Turkey became part of the Europe East Area.

 The Church became legally recognized by the government in October 2011 and in February 2012 the church held its first church services and full-time missionaries from the Bulgaria Sofia Mission were assigned to Istanbul to begin proselyting.
 In 2014, there were 12 young missionaries (six in Ankara and six in Istanbul) and four missionary couples.
 Elder Dale G. Renlund visited Istanbul, Turkey in 2019.

 Humanitarian Efforts

 As of 2019, 633 humanitarian related projects were completed by the LDS Church, including 520 community projects, 74 wheelchair donation initiatives, 20 refugee response efforts, 12 emergency response initiatives, four maternal and newborn care projects, and three clean water initiatives.
 In 1991, 13,000 blankets, 80,000 pounds of clothing, and funds for medical supplies were sent by the church to Kurdish refugees in Turkey.
 The Church donated $50,000 to earthquake relief in 1999.
 In 2009, LDS Charities donated tables, chairs, and toys to a needy school in a village outside of Ankara and school supplies in other areas.
 The Church donated emergency supplies and hygiene kits to victims of a flash flood near Istanbul in 2009.

 District and Branches

-On June 28, 2023, the Europe Central Area District was created comprising 7 branches in Turkey:
+On June 28, 2023, the Europe Central Area District was created comprising 7 branches in Turkey.
+In 2025 the district was reclassified and renamed Istanbul Türkiye District and administered by the newly created Europe Central Turkic and Persian-Speaking Mission.
+Congregations within the district include: